 - Reviewer of East/West: Journal of Ukrainian Studies, Ab Imperio, Nationalities Papers, Eastern European Politics, East European Quarterly, CEU Political Science Journal

 Visiting research and teaching fellowships

-- August-October 2015: Canadian Institute of Ukrainian Studies, University of Alberta, Canada
+- Canadian Institute of Ukrainian Studies, University of Alberta, Edmonton, Canada (2015)

 2016: Nation-Building and Presidential Rhetoric in Belarus.
 Journal of Language and Politics, vol. 15, no. 6, pp. 727−747.